Ankita17Talwar/Supervised_ML/README.md

 # hyperparam_tuni_LogisRegrs
-Hyperparameter Tuning with GridSearchCV : Logistic Regression logistic regression also has a regularization parameter:C .
+Hyperparameter Tuning with GridSearchCV : Logistic Regression logistic regression also has a regularization parameter:C  and penalty (which specifies whetjer to use l1 or l2).
 C controls the inverse of the regularization strength.
 In this script we tune C.
  A large C can lead to an overfit model, while a small C can lead to an underfit model.
 Note : GridSearchCV can be computationally expensive, especially if you are searching over a large hyperparameter space and dealing with multiple hyperparameters.
 Solution is to use RandomSearchCV , in which not all hyperparameter values are tried out.
 Instead, a fixed number of hyperparameter settings is sampled from specified probability distributions.